Roshan-yadav-evil-genius/Node-Based-Workflow-Orchestartor/NewDesign/Node Based System Architecture Design.md

 ### 1.1 Key Principles

 * **Isolation:** Loops are fully isolated execution tracks running in separate pools (asyncio, threads, or processes).
+* **Adaptive Execution:** The execution pool for a loop is determined dynamically based on the requirements of its constituent nodes, ensuring optimal resource usage.
 * **Decoupling:** Cross-loop data flow is handled exclusively via an abstracted, multi-process safe queue system (Redis).
 * **Predictability:** Node execution behavior is strictly determined by the **node type** and the **LoopManager**'s async execution strategy.
 * **Fail-Fast:** Immediate failure policy with zero retries to preserve throughput and isolate problematic payloads.